anjaustinftw/rust-fuel-consumption-calculator/README.md

 This is my first command line interface program in Rust.
 Its function is to calculate the gas mileage of a vehicle based on actual miles driven and the amount of fuel required to top off the vehicle's tank.

-## How to calculate the mileage of a vehicle
+## Calculate the rate of fuel consumption

 #### Core Implementation